 The twelve signs are divided into four groups containing three signs each.
 Each three-sign group is called a triplicity or trigon, and each of these triplicities denotes an element.
 The four elements are Fire, Earth, Air, and Water.
 In astrology, an element symbolizes a fundamental characterization of the sign.
 Alan Leo refers to these elemental groupings as perfect triangles; they are never broken up like the qualities.
 The fiery, earthy, airy, watery triplicities are always harmonized.
 In philosophy, the triangle is sacred and symbolizes within it a sense of harmony, flow, and accordance.

 The elements also reveal the different parts of nature in life and in various cultures and religions they refer to them as the Yin and Yang.
 An element will tell us something of the temperament of the individual and how they interpret their surroundings as well as revealing a deep understanding of their internal drives and what motivates the person overall.
-In many ways, the elements can act like a filter for our experiences and they bring us special insights.
+In many ways, the elements can act as a filter for our experiences and they bring us special insights.
 Most of our reality can be mapped by the triplicities, and among the zodiacal groupings is the first broad outline of the personality.
 We can begin to read a chart by simply observing the dominating element in the horoscope.
 The leading group in the chart can also be interpreted as the foundation of the person and will point towards characterizations and behavior.
 We can also follow Jung’s typology when grouping the elements and this is simply the division of the psyche into four ego functions and signifies a basic orientation.
 Jung understood that knowing one’s own psyche was vital to each person’s individuation or self-realization.
 Typology is used as a tool to understand the self and others while providing useful insights and leading individuals into the depths of psychology.